aws-amplify/docs/docs/start/getting-started/fragments/flutter/add-api.md

     amplify init
     ```

-    Fill in the following values when running init:
+    Enter the following when prompted:

-    ```
+    ```console
     ?
-Choose your default editor: Visual Studio Code
+Enter a name for the environment
+        `dev`
     ?
+Choose your default editor:
+        `IntelliJ IDEA`
-Choose the type of app that you're building flutter Please tell us about your project
+    ?
+Choose the type of app that you're building:
+        'flutter'
-        :warning:  Flutter project support in the Amplify CLI is in DEVELOPER PREVIEW.
+    ⚠️  Flutter project support in the Amplify CLI is in DEVELOPER PREVIEW.
     Only the following categories are supported:
      * Auth
      * Analytics
      * Storage
     ?
-Where do you want to store your configuration file? ./lib/
+Where do you want to store your configuration file?
+        ./lib/
+    ?
+Do you want to use an AWS profile?
+        `Yes`
+    ?
+Please choose the profile you want to use `default`
     ```

 3. Configure Amplify to manage cloud resources on your behalf.
 This step will configure a new AWS user in your account for Amplify.
 Open up a terminal window.
 You can use an external terminal or the integrated terminal in Android Studio.
 In the terminal, run: